 This post is for Emotional Intelligence Awareness Month which is during October, and has a free printable on that topic.
 Kyle Carlin is a school psychologist and the author of Bug and Boo, a children’s book that helps teach social emotional skills.
 This month there is a virtual book tour of Bug and Boo to coincide with Emotional Intelligence Awareness Month.
 Carlin is also working on a local project for suicide prevention week.
-You can read reviews of Bug and Boo on Amazon, and find more information about Carlin and Bug and Boo at www.schoolsyke.com.*Note: I purchased my own Kindle copy, and received a free paperback in exchange for my honest opinion and to write this post.
+You find more information about Carlin and Bug and Boo at www.schoolsyke.com.*Note: I purchased my own Kindle copy, and received a free paperback in exchange for my honest opinion and to write this post.

 October is Emotional Intelligence Awareness Month